-Any action required or permitted to be taken by the board of directors may be taken without a meeting, if all members of the board shall individually or collectively consent in writing to such action.
-Such action by written consent shall have the same force and effect as a unanimous vote of the board of directors.
-Such written consent or consents shall be filed with the minutes of the proceedings of the board.
+Any action required or permitted to be taken by the board of directors may be taken without a meeting, if all members of the board shall individually or collectively consent to such action in compliance with applicable law.

 Section 14.
 Fees and Compensation of Directors.